 A well-dropped sharp tool can chip or put a hole in a surface.
 In cases where damage is extensive and viewable in several places, resurfacing the whole floor makes the most sense.

-Cracks and holes can be patched with a fast-acting compound, a patching, crack-filler.
-First, prepare the repair surface by degreasing the spots before applying your crack filler; you must allow the surface to dry for a few days fully.
+Cracks and holes can be patched with a fast-acting compound, a patching crack-filler.
+First, prepare the repair surface by degreasing the spots before applying your crack filler; you must fully allow the surface to dry for a few days.
 Apply the crack-filler and allow it to cure for approximately 4 hours.
 Sand with toothy grit sandpaper (80-grit), vacuum, and resurface with your epoxy finish.

 Peeling or flaking floors:

-- The solution is professional blast tracking of the entire surface with a diamond-toothed blade and then epoxy resurfacing.
+- The solution is professional blast-tracking the entire surface with a diamond-toothed blade and then epoxy resurfacing.
 Although professional surfacing costs more, you can feel assured the outcome will be perfect.

 Cracks or holes in floors:

 - Concrete is susceptible to movement and heaving due to its placement on the ground.
-Even though the layering of substrates is designed to minimize the effects of our earth’s activity on the concrete, things sometimes cause cracks, both hairline and larger.
+The layering of substrates minimizes normal activity on the concrete; however, cracks, both hairline and larger, sometimes occur.